CHILD LABOUR PROHIBITION AND REGULATION ACT, 1986 BARE ACT UPDATED

-(a) the term of office of, the manner of filling casual vacancies of, and the allowances payable to, the Chairman and members of the Child Labour Technical Advisory Committee and the conditions and restrictions subject to which a non- member may be appointed to a sub-committee under sub-section (5) of section 5;
+(b) the term of office of, the manner of filling casual vacancies of, and the allowances payable to, the Chairman and members of the Technical Advisory Committee and the conditions and restrictions subject to which a non- member may be appointed to a sub-committee under sub-section (5) of section 5;

-(b) number of hours for which a child may be required or permitted to work under sub-section (1) of section 7;
+(c) number of hours for which a adolescent may be required or permitted to work under sub-section (1) of section 7;

 Provided that no charge shall be made for the issue of any such certificate if the application is accompanied by evidence of age deemed satisfactory by the authority concerned;

 (e) the other particulars which a register maintained under section 11 should contain.